usatie/csc871-deep-learning-project-team-09/presentation.md

   - Decode each input sentence
   - Tokenize output and references
   - Calculate BLEU using SacreBLEU library
-  - tqdm for batching and progress.
+  - tqdm for batching and progress
 - Evaluated on 55–100 examples for faster experimentation

 ---
 ## BLEU Results and Observations